Rural Project Examples: Graduate medical education

 Wisconsin Collaborative for Rural Graduate Medical Education

-- Need: Family physicians in the rural areas of Wisconsin.
+- Need: Primary care physicians in the rural areas of Wisconsin.

-- Intervention: A collaborative was created that provides leadership, technical assistance, and training for expanding rural graduate medical education in Wisconsin.
+- Intervention: A GME collaborative was created that provides leadership, technical assistance, and support for expanding rural graduate medical education in Wisconsin.

 For examples from other sources, see: